YorkCodeDojo/recursion/exercises.md

 * Building up a list by appending items onto the front can be difficult
 * Both of the above can be very inefficient

-With C#, I've found two workable solutions.
-The best way is to define your own recursive data type, which might look a bit like this:
+With C#, The best way is to define your own recursive data type, which might look a bit like this:

     public class RecursiveList {